The best Pokémon TCG Pocket decks in the meta April 2026

 Our guide to the best Pokémon TCG decks consists of decks we've had success with ourselves and have seen place highly in community tournaments.
 While the game doesn't necessarily lend itself to competitive formats, with no ranked ladder like Marvel Snap or Hearthstone, that hasn't stopped fans from putting on their own events, and we've seen each of the decks we've included regularly come in the top four, or even win, these gauntlets.

-You might also notice that a lot of our decks include similar cards, such as Professor’s Research, X Speed, Potion, and Sabrina.
-These are staples, as they all offer a utility that isn’t exclusive to a specific type of card.
-It’s also worth pointing out that you’re always guaranteed to draw at least one basic Pokémon in your first hand, so the more non-Pokémon cards you include, the more likely you are to draw the monster you need to start on strong footing.
+You might also notice that a lot of our decks include similar cards, such as Professor's Research, X Speed, and Poké Ball.
+These are staples, as they all offer a utility that isn't exclusive to a specific type of card.
+It's also worth pointing out that you're always guaranteed to draw at least one basic Pokémon in your first hand, so the more non-Pokémon cards you include, the more likely you are to draw the monster you need to start on a strong footing.